Miftahul-jannat-mim/The-Blush-Makeover/README.md

 ## 5. Deploying it (Netlify only hosts the frontend!)

-**Important:** Netlify and GitHub Pages only host static files (HTML/CSS/JS).
-They cannot run your Node.js server.
-I can't create the live link for you directly (that requires your own GitHub/Netlify account), but here's exactly how to get one in a few minutes:

 ### Step A — Deploy the backend first (Render, free)
 1. Create a GitHub repo (e.g. `blush-makeover`) and push the **whole project**